 b.
 The CBCN worked with the National Board of Chiropractic Examiners, the principal testing agency for the chiropractic profession, to create and administer the CBCN certification examination.
 This is consistent with the medical profession’s specialty boards which use agencies within their own profession to administer their specialty examinations.

 c.
-CBCN Bylaws have been written and approved to uphold high standards in certification and can only be changed by vote of the Diplomates as described in ARTICLE XII.
+CBCN Bylaws have been written and approved to uphold high standards in certification and can only be changed by vote of the Diplomates.

 g.
 The CBCN focuses exclusively on certification and re-certification of Chiropractic Physicians specializing in the area of Clinical Nutrition.
 CBCN will not require attestation to policies and procedures outside the purview of a credentialing board.